ucb-stat133/stat133-fall-2019/README.md

 ## 3. Intro to Data Technologies (cont'd): Data Frames

 - :card_index: __Dates__: Sep 04-11, :warning: _mostly in lab_
 - :speech_balloon: __Topics__: Besides atomic data objects, we also need to talk about R data frames which provide a nice structure to handle tabular data.
-You will learn how to manipulate data frames from two approaches: 1) classic bracket notation, and 2) in a more modern and syntactic way following the _data plying_ framework provided by the package `"dplyr"`.
+You will learn how to manipulate data frames from two approaches: 1) using classic bracket notation, and 2) using a more modern and syntactic way following the _data plying_ framework provided by the package `"dplyr"`.
 - :pencil: __Notes__:
     + Data Frames [part 1](slides/stat133-10-data-frames1.pdf)
     + Data Frames [part 2](slides/stat133-11-data-frames2.pdf)